Who this guide is for

 This matters enormously in academic contexts where you're already asking students to juggle multiple platforms.
 Adding another signup barrier means lower response rates and biased data (only the most motivated students respond).

-Unlike competing scheduling tools for professors, WhenWorks doesn't plaster ads across the voting interface.
-Students see a clean, professional poll without distracting banners or sponsored content.
+Unlike heavy scheduling tools, WhenWorks keeps the voting interface focused on the poll.
+Students see a clean, professional flow built around choosing available times quickly.
 This respects both their attention and your professional credibility.

-When you share a WhenWorks poll with your class or research group, you're not inadvertently exposing them to advertising or monetizing their participation.
-The tool exists to solve scheduling problems, not to farm attention.
+When you share a WhenWorks poll with your class or research group, participants do not need to evaluate plans, create accounts, or learn a new platform before responding.
+The tool exists to solve scheduling problems, not to add another administrative step.

 Calendar-Style Time Selection